Modern Slavery and Human Trafficking Statement 2024

 THE FIRM AND STRUCTURE

 Kennedys is a limited liability partnership registered in England and Wales with a registered number OC353214 and registered at 20 Fenchurch Street, London, EC3M 3BY.
-We are a global law firm with expertise in dispute resolution and advisory services, especially in defending insurance and liability claims.
+We are a global law Firm with expertise in dispute resolution and advisory services, especially in defending insurance and liability claims.
 We have over 2500 people across 21 countries and operate from 71 offices and associations or co-operations globally.
-In the last financial year our global turnover was £313m.
-Further detail about the nature of our business can be found on the firm’s website.
+In the last financial year our global turnover was £384m.
+Further detail about the nature of our business can be found on the Firm’s website.

 UN GLOBAL COMPACT

-Over the course of the last 12 months the firm has recruited a Sustainable Procurement Manager and have begun to embed a process for identifying key suppliers or suppliers in high risk sectors or countries to ensure that we obtain from them a commitment to comply with the firm’s Supplier Code of Conduct.
-No incidents of Modern Slavery were reported, either within the firm or by our suppliers whether by whistle-blowers or by others.
+The Firm has recruited a Sustainable Procurement Manager and we continue to embed a process for identifying key suppliers or suppliers in high risk sectors or countries to ensure that we obtain from them a commitment to comply with the firm’s Supplier Code of Conduct.
+No incidents of Modern Slavery were reported, either within the Firm or by our suppliers whether by whistle-blowers or by others.

 DUE DILIGENCE